 The book begins the treatment for interpersonal problems by defining early maladaptive schemas and helping clients identify which schemas are relevant to them and their difficulties in relationships.
 It then helps clients identify common schema triggers so they can begin to bring more mindful awareness to these situations as they occur.
 Once clients are aware of how schema-driven thoughts, emotions, and behaviors are impacting their interpersonal interactions, they have more opportunity—and more motivation—to change their behavior.

 My third book is a collaboration with Matthew McKay PhD, Avigail Lev PsyD and Patrick Fanning.
-It is titled The Interpersonal Problems Workbook: ACT to End Painful Relationship Patterns and it is scheduled to be released July 1, 2013.
+It is titled The Interpersonal Problems Workbook: ACT to End Painful Relationship Patterns.
+It is a self-help workbook based on the empirically validated protocol presented in the clinician’s workbook.

-In my clinical work, I have provided brief and long-term therapy for individuals and couples utilizing schema, cognitive, and behavioral therapies to address interpersonal issues, weight management, anger, depression, anxiety, disabilities and trauma.
+In my clinical work, I have provided brief and long-term therapy for individuals and couples utilizing schema, cognitive, behavioral and mindfulness-based therapies to address interpersonal issues, weight management, anger, depression, anxiety, disabilities and trauma.